 Well, for those of us who don’t, managing passwords can be a huge challenge, and it’s best to use password manager software specially designed for the task.
 1Password and Dashlane are two leading contenders.
 How do they compare?

 1Password is a full-featured, premium password manager that will remember and fill in your passwords for you.
 It works on Windows, Mac, Android, iOS, and Linux, and offers reasonably-priced subscriptions, but not a free plan.
-Read our full review here.
+Read our full 1Password review for more.

 Dashlane (Windows, Mac, Android, iOS, Linux) has really improved over the last few years.
-It’s a safe, simple way to store and fill passwords and personal information, and the winner of our Best Password Manager for Mac review.
+It’s a safe, simple way to store and fill passwords and personal information, and is the winner of our Best Mac Password Manager review.
 Manage up to 50 passwords with the free version, or pay $39.96/year for the premium version.
 Read our full review here.

 1. Supported Platforms

 You need a password manager that works on every platform you use, and both apps will work for most users:

 - On the desktop: Both work on Windows, Mac, Linux, Chrome OS.

 - On mobile: Both work on iOS and Android.